 This editorial series is designed to help amplify the voices of the amazing females who have made an impact on reggae music.
 These stories are specifically meant to underscore the contributions of women which have historically been ignored or held back in music, politics, the workplace, and elsewhere.

 DJ Kayla Kush curates a weekly playlist of all styles of reggae and Rootfire’s current staples in song.
 The goal is to amplify the best work of artists from across the genre, regardless of size or following.

 Our editorial showcases a diverse range of news and thought leadership from artists, industry professionals and fans.
 Series include First Listens, Roots Record Showcase, Throwback Thursdays, Artist Spotlights, A Photo Is Worth 1000 Songs, Two on The Mic, Ticket Giveaways and more.

-Rootfire curates a weekly playlist of new releases for reggae fans of all palates, from independent artists and prominent labels, including Easy Star Records, Ineffable Records, LAW Records, VP Records, Sugarshack Records, and more.
-Reggae Sommelier is open to all artists regardless of size or status and provides an opportunity for up and coming artists to be included alongside globally recognized headlining stars of the scene.
+Reggae Release Radar is Rootfire’s weekly list of new reggae releases (albums/singles/EP’s) from independent artists and prominent labels alike.
+RRR is open to all artists regardless of size or status and provides an opportunity for up and coming artists to be included alongside globally recognized headliners.
+The list is published every Monday for the previous week’s releases.
+Send us the basic details of your release here and we are happy to include it.

 Special thanks to our donors…